Johannes de Sacrobosco

 Johannes de Sacrobosco, also written Ioannes de Sacro Bosco, later called John of Holywood or John of Holybush (c.
 1195 – c.
-1256), was a scholar, monk, and astronomer who taught at the University of Paris.
+1256), was a scholar, Catholic monk, and astronomer who taught at the University of Paris.

 He wrote a short introduction to the Hindu-Arabic numeral system.
 Judging from the number of manuscript copies that survive today, for the next 400 years it became the most widely read book on that subject.
 He also wrote a short textbook which was widely read and influential in Europe during the later medieval centuries as an introduction to astronomy.
 In his longest book, on the computation of the date of Easter, Sacrobosco correctly described the defects of the then-used Julian calendar, and recommended a solution similar to the modern Gregorian calendar three centuries before its implementation.

 Very little is known about the education and biography of Sacrobosco.
 For one thing, his year of death has been guessed at 1236, 1244, and 1256, each of which is plausible and each lacking adequate evidence.

 Place of birth

 The country in which he was born is uncertain.
 Robertus Anglicus wrote in 1271 that Sacrobosco was born in England.
 That could be true, yet there is neither good supporting nor good contradicting evidence for it.
 Based on Anglicus writing so soon after Sacrobosco's death, a birthplace in England may deserve greater credence than later suggestions.

 Among those other possibilities, several different tenuous efforts have been made to figure out his birthplace from his appellative name de Sacrobosco.
-Long after his death, Johannes de Sacrobosco was called and sometimes is still called by the name John of Holywood or John of Holybush, a name which was constructed by post-hoc reverse translation of the Medieval Latin sacer boscus, "holy (sacred) wood".
+Long after his death, Johannes de Sacrobosco was called and sometimes is still called by the name "John of Holywood" or "John of Holybush", a name which was constructed by post-hoc reverse translation of the Medieval Latin sacer boscus, "holy (sacred) wood".
 Sacer Boscus or Romance Sacro Bosco as such is an unknown town or region.
 One traditional report, that he was born in Halifax, West Yorkshire, is the speculation of a 16th-century antiquary, John Leland, which was discredited by William Camden: Halifax means "holy hair", not "holy wood".

 Thomas Dempster identified Sacrobosco with an Augustinian canon from Holywood Abbey, Nithsdale, which would be a reason for supposing him to have been born in Scotland.
 The historian John Veitch claimed that he was born in Galloway and studied the classics among the monks of Whithorn and Dryburgh.

 Based on a suggestion by Stanihurst, Holywood, County Down also claims Sacrobosco.
-However, Pederson attributes this assertion to Holywood being familiar to Stanihurst.
+However, Pedersen attributes this assertion to Holywood being familiar to Stanihurst.
 A similar claim is made that he was born in Holywood, County Wicklow, but there is no known supporting historical document.

-Pederson mentioned that James Ware, writing in 1639, believed that the birthplace of Sacrobosco was near Dublin.
-Stanihurst and even Pederson were probably unaware that the seat of the Sacrobosco / Hollywood family in Ireland was in Artane, a suburb of Dublin.
+Pedersen mentioned that James Ware, writing in 1639, believed that the birthplace of Sacrobosco was near Dublin.
+Stanihurst and even Pedersen were probably unaware that the seat of the Sacrobosco / Hollywood family in Ireland was in Artane, a suburb of Dublin.
 Local historical records in Ireland seem to indicate that Johannes de Sacrobosco was a member of the Hollywood family, born in Artane Castle.